Thanks to my daughter Kathy for naming this blog.

 Sunday, October 20, 2024

-One Hundred Radical Policy Ideas
+One Hundred and Twelve Radical Policy Ideas

 This is a list of radical policy proposals, mostly at the Federal level.
 These proposals reflect my view that the United States Federal Government is the finest institution on earth.
 I believe that the U.S. government should do more to establish justice, promote the general welfare and secure the blessings of liberty for ourselves and our posterity.
 I believe that as a society grows more prosperous, its government should grow as a proportion of the economy and national activity.
 Since the United States is the wealthiest society in the world, its government should be the largest, proportionally, as a percentage of GDP, but it is not.
 There are persistent attempts to limit government and stymie its mission.
 I believe that the idea of “small government” as proposed by conservatives is false and detrimental to the general welfare of the country (see my earlier post, “The Problem of Governing Least” https://debatablypolitical.blogspot.com/2022/01/the-problem-with-governing-least.html).